Chichi126/Duckdb-30-days-Challenge/README.md

 - Created an engaging dashboard with interactive findings using Power BI Canva, imported pictures, charts and Dax formula to get some KPIs

 - Kindly follow the link to interact with the Dashboard ![HERE](https://app.powerbi.com/links/LBiF2j7Ihd?ctid=5c4e5ee6-54e6-49fe-a36f-e88a7eadfc94&pbi_source=linkShare)

+### INSIGHTS

+This  analysis is focused on 18980 players with an average Age of 25

+1) England  had the highest number of  players with 1.7k

+2) CB has the highest percentage of players in Position with 19.4% while  RB had the lowest % of 1.45

+3) At Age 28 to 29 there tends to be a very high Potential level and at Age 42 down there tends to be a very low Potential level

+4)  L. Messi was seen to be the highest Overall Rated player and K Mbappe is also noted to be the most Valued player